Code-Institute-Submissions/redesigned-octo-engine/README.md

   * Click on the 'Instagram' icon, verify a new page/tab is opened with 'The Monkees' instagram page.
   * Click on the 'Twitter' icon, verify a new page/tab is opened with the message posting text box prefilled with this text 'Check out this great band http://<url of the current page>:4200/home'.

+* Desktop to Tablet Navigation Menu Bar
+  * Resize the screen and you should see the padding between the menu links and links font size reduce

 ## Acceptance tests